The question of who owns your online contact is a murky issue

 And according to a report by DLA Piper, Knowing your Tweet from your Trend, I am not alone in these concerns.

 Many column inches have been given over to employee content on social media, where the nature of some tweets and Facebook updates has resulted in disciplinary action and even dismissal.
 But what about the unchartered territory of the ownership of contacts and connections with whom employees are engaging?
 Whose are they exactly?
 Organisations are struggling to exercise control between an employee’s business and personal life on social media, where the divide is often indistinct.
-This is particularly true on LinkedIn, which now has 220 million members globally.
+This is particularly true on LinkedIn, which now has one billion members globally.

 Who owns your LinkedIn connections?

 The first chat last week was with an executive search associate who told me that his company was now using LinkedIn as a date base and had all but stopped using their own in-house applicant tracking system.
 It was simply easier to keep up with changes in potential candidates movements on-line and saved a huge amount of time for all concerned, cutting data inputting costs totally he told me.
 Little warning bells jingled in my ears.
 “What happens if the consultants leave?”
 I asked.
-The response was that the connections would be transferred to the practise partner.
+The response was that the connections would be transferred to the practice partner.
 At that juncture, the little tinkles, became massive gongs, as the company had no contractual legal procedure in place to cover this.

 Fast forward to the end of the week.
 Simon was a Business Development Director with a Financial Services Consulting organisation.
-On Friday, he was called into his bosses office and although he was clearly aware that business was slowing down, he was shocked to find that within 2 hours he had been “let go” and cut off from the company server.
+On Friday, he was called into his bosses office and although he was clearly aware that business was slowing down, he was shocked to find that within two hours he had been “let go” and cut off from the company server.
 Amongst the mountain of paperwork he has been asked to sign, is a clause asking for his LinkedIn password to transfer his connections to another sales person in the company.
 Now Simon is a very strategic and creative networker.

 The company differs and is arguing that many of his connections were cultivated as an integral part of his role with them, on their time and need to be returned.
 Both are seeking legal advice.
 How do we decide if a contact is a personal or a business one and what happens if those connections are inter-changeable?